IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/triggers.md

 {% endhint %}

 {% hint style="success" %}
-Let's continue by connecting actions to triggers.
+Let's continue by connecting actions to triggers using rules.
 {% endhint %}